 Graduate students may apply for regular graduate assistantships through their academic program.
 Awards can vary by department.
 Generally graduate assistants are not charged tuition, but must pay fees (including a health insurance fee) of approximately $900 per semester.
 GAs are required to work between 10 to 20 hours per week and receive a monthly stipend.
-More information is available on the financial aid webpage.
+More information is available on the Georgia College Office of Financial Aid webpage.

 Alumni & Foundation Scholarships

 Each February currently enrolled students can compete for a limited number of Georgia College scholarships.
 Students can apply through their myCATS account.

 Here are some helpful hints and links about funding your education.

 - Secure sufficient funds PRIOR to your arrival to the U.S.

 - Keep in mind any government imposed restrictions on the release of funds from your country and the amount of time needed to send money to the U.S.